 Tampa boat repair experts keep boats afloat

-Lang prowls the Caribbean in his restored 1964 boat, Bay Woof.
+William Lang prowls the Caribbean in his restored 1964 boat, Bay Woof.
 This year he competed in a race from St. Petersburg to Isla Mujeres, Mexico.
-Photo courtesy of William Lang
+(Photo courtesy of Angie's List member William Lang)

 After spending about $450 on a half tank of gas for his 30-foot Fountain offshore fishing boat and $60 on oil, Angie's List member Joe Raith figures the fish he and his wife, Cheryl, caught and ate this spring might be the most expensive dinner in Palm Harbor, Fla.
 "That grouper cost me about $100 a pound," Joe says, laughing.